mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 experimentation, the Vora base reports directly to the larger base one parsec away at Inthe (0810 Regina).

 VI - Epilogue
-The little wandering planet of Epilogue has an eccentric orbit; it spends two hundred and eighty years on the long outer loop of its ellipse- shaped course, then flashes through the inner system in a two-year pass, during which time it passes between Keanou and Vora and can be clearly seen at night.
+The little wandering planet of Epilogue has an eccentric orbit; it spends two hundred and eighty years on the long outer loop of its ellipse-shaped course, then flashes through the inner system in a two-year pass, during which time it passes between Keanou and Vora and can be clearly seen at night.

 ###### UNUSUAL WILDERNESS ENCOUNTER